 Since retiring from competition in 1992, Molly has been an active public speaker and fencing instructor.
 By sharing her life experiences, she teaches youth to believe in themselves, to set goals and to work every day to achieve those goals, no matter what the obstacles.

 In September 2017, Molly teamed up with world champion epee fencer Arpad Horvath and joined Vivo Fencing Club as a partner and coach.
-The club has relocated from Wilmington to a to 6,000 Sq Feet of space in Bradford with 14 electric strips.
+The club has relocated to a to 6,000 Sq Feet of space in Bradford, MA with 14 electric strips.
 Vivo is now a two-weapon club offering both Foil and Epee fencing.

 • 1991 - United States Pan American Women's Foil Team Participant, Havana, Cuba (Gold Medalist)